 6. Heavy long-haul trucks on synthetic diesel

-- Synthetic diesel can be made from seawater, and can run in existing diesel trucks and infrastructure.
+Synthetic diesel can be made from seawater, and can run in existing diesel trucks and infrastructure.
 Nuclear powered factories can extract CO2 and hydrogen from seawater.
 It’s carbon neutral and infinitely recyclable and the nuclear power plants are already costed in the end price of the diesel.
 We don’t need to ask how many nukes we would be building and how much that would cost, as it’s already in the budget and the world is *already* spending that much.
+Click here for the synthetic diesel page

 7. Heavy long-haul trucks on boron powder?
 Even Dr James Hansen thinks this might be an option!